Home » Food and Drinks » Layered Mexican Salad with Black Beans

 I’ll eat almost anything that’s spicy and full of flavor, so I enjoy a variety of things on my salad.
 This one has black beans, tomatoes, guacamole, sour cream, and medium salsa.
 I occasionally use the hot salsa when I’m in the mood.

-Additionally, you can include corn, jalapenos, bell peppers, onions, cucumbers, olives, radishes, and zucchini.
+Other add-ons may include corn, jalapeños, bell peppers, onions, cucumbers, olives, radishes, and zucchini.
 In fact, you can even use rice if you want to tone down the flavor intensity a bit.
+I’ve done that when children are at the table.

-If you want more meat than what you’ll get from the chili, you can add pieces of cooked chicken, shrimp, ground beef, or bite-size bits of steak.
-Don’t forget that if you add any kind of beans, you’ll get a healthy serving of protein.
+If you want more meat than what you’ll get from the chili, feel free to add pieces of cooked chicken, shrimp, ground beef, or bite-size bits of steak.
+Or add more beans if you want.

-This layered Mexican salad is a nutritious and delicious meal the family will love.
+This layered Mexican salad is a delicious and satisfying meal the family will love.

 layered Mexican salad with sour cream